MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-install-application-environment.md

 For the remainder of this tutorial, you will need an environment ID and an application name to complete the subsequent steps:
 - **Environment Id**: The id of the environment to which you would install the package.
 Please note this is not the organization id.
-- **Application name**: The name of the application you are tring to install.
+- **Application name**: The name of the application you are trying to install.

 Next we will authenticate with Microsoft Azure Active Directory (Azure AD) and retrieve a token for calling the Power Platform API.
 If you haven’t completed your Azure AD setup, see [Authentication (preview)](programmability-authentication-v2.md).

-In this tutorial, we are using a key vault to store our service principal secret value.
-In this way, an IT administrator can make this value securely available for your workflow.
-This is then populated in the POST call to Azure AD to retrieve the token as shown:
+In this tutorial, we are using a user credential with password to obtain a token.
+An example call to Azure AD is below:

 > [!div class="mx-imgBorder"]
 > ![Authenticate with Azure AD and retrieve a token for calling the Power Platform API.](media/media/appmgmt-tutorial-2.png "Authenticate with Azure AD and retrieve a token for calling the Power Platform API")